• Compliance for Your Practice

 Information Blocking Rule

-One provision of the 21st Century Cures Act goes beyond parameters of the Health Insurance Portability and Accountability Act (HIPAA) to actually make blocking health information illegal.
+One provision of the 21st Century Cures Act goes beyond the parameters of HIPAA to make blocking health information illegal.

-Under HIPAA, covered entities such as physicians and other health care providers can share protected health information that pertains to treatment, payment, or operations, but sharing is not required.
-Under the Information Blocking Rule that CMS and the Office of the National Coordinator for Health IT (ONC) published to implement that provision of the Cures Act, health care providers must share electronic protected health information (ePHI) with other covered entities, as well as with additional entities as directed by the patient.
+Under HIPAA, covered entities such as physicians and other health care providers may share protected health information (PHI) that pertains to treatment, payment, or operations but are not required to do so.
+In contrast, under the Information Blocking Rule that CMS and the former Office of the National Coordinator for Health IT (ONC) (now known as Office of the Assistant Secretary for Technology Policy/Office of the National Coordinator for Health IT, or ASTP/ONC) published to implement that provision of the Cures Act, health care providers must share electronic health information (EHI) with other authorized entities, including patients, unless a specific exception applies.

-Have questions?
-Find answers in this AAFP FAQ.
+Have additional questions?
 You may also consult the following resources: